graysonhicks/gatsby-plugin-remote-images/README.md

 ## Why?

 Why do you need this plugin?
-The fantastic gatsby-image tool only works on _relative_ paths to locally stored images.
+The fantastic `gatsby-plugin-image` tool only works on _relative_ paths to locally stored images.
 This lets you use it on images from an API with an _absolute_ path.
 For example, look at these two response from one GraphQL query: